- What commercial auto insurance covers

 - Not reviewing contracts or legal requirements.
 You could lose out on a lucrative contract or breach a legal agreement if you don’t comply with specific coverage types and limit requirements.

 - Failing to reassess your coverage annually.
-Review your policy once a year or whenever you add new services, vehicles or drivers to ensure your coverage is still sufficient.
+Review your policy once a year or whenever you add new services, vehicles, or drivers to ensure your coverage is still sufficient.

-How to get the right commercial auto insurance coverage
+Step-by-step guide to buying commercial auto insurance

 - Compare insurance companies.
 Coverage options and rates vary by company.
 Compare at least three insurance companies to find the policy that best meets your needs, limits your exposure and fits within your budget.
 While price is important, consider each carrier’s commercial claims process and customer service reputation to help narrow your choices.